But it almost did

 “Get down here and help me” Kev called up the stairs.
 His voice slightly panicked.
 I was immediately reminded of the night Jasper had a seizure when he was younger.
 There was a pause in my thoughts where my own panic set in briefly as I caught myself thinking “could this be another seizure?” but I dismissed the thought as quickly as it had appeared.

 When I got in to the boys room Kevin asked me for a juice box.
 They were right on the dresser so I was surprised he required my help for such a simple task, but he was fumbling with the meter case looking for Jax’s blood testing kit and saying something under his breath about how he hadn’t been able to find it where he left it.

 I came towards Jax with the juice box, slightly annoyed that my husband couldn’t complete this task by himself, but could tell immediately something was wrong as soon as I looked at Jasper.
 He wouldn’t look at me and he refused the juice box.
 His eyes stared straight ahead in a terribly frightening gaze.
 He jerked away from me as I tried to push the juice box to his mouth and as he began to shake and tremor I saw the disconnect happen in real time.
 This wasn’t like the other seizures I had seen before, I began to panic now too.

 I knew the juice wasn’t going to get into him, though I did continue to try while I yelled at Kevin to get the glucagon ready.
-Kev yelled back at me to do it, reminding me I had done it successfully once before.
-Though at this point I was hysterical, I accepted this logic and began to get it ready.
+Kev handed me the syringe and glucagon powder.